shpiriki/ST7789-Driver-ESP-IDF-Cpp/README.md

 # ST7789 Driver & 3D Engine (ESP-IDF / C++)

-A custom C++ driver for the ST7789 display, built from scratch for the ESP-IDF framework, without relying on heavy external graphics libraries.
+A custom C++ driver for the ST7789 display(with custom gpio driver), built from scratch for the ESP-IDF framework, without relying on heavy external graphics libraries.
 Written for FreeRTOS-based projects where multiple tasks need to draw into a shared framebuffer.

 This is a personal/hobby project — not a production-hardened library.
 It works reliably in my own use case; read the "Known limitations" section before relying on it in yours.